 Fellowships for candidates with particular interest in administrative or departmentally related work are awarded as well.
 These candidates have met the qualification of superior academic records but also have expressed interest or expertise in working in more administrative capacities.
 These fellows are expected to contribute at least 10 hours weekly to their duties.

 Individuals with excellent undergraduate records who do not apply for fellowships, or who have applied but are not awarded fellowships, may receive scholarship aid.
 Awards offset a portion of tuition.
 Second-year candidates normally receive about the same percentage of scholarship aid as they did during their first year, provided they have demonstrated satisfactory progress in the program.
-Individuals applying for scholarships must submit their applications for admission by January 15.
+Individuals applying for scholarships must submit their applications for admission and financial aid materials by January 15.

 Loans are administered by Student Financial Services.
 Federal Direct Student Loans may be included in aid offered to graduate candidates on admission.
 Applicants for loans must meet all federal guidelines and must agree to begin monthly payments on loans soon after completion of their work at Smith College.